Alex Verdugo Player Props: Red Sox vs. Braves

 - The Braves pitching staff is fifth in MLB with a collective 9.5 strikeouts per nine innings.

-- The Braves have a 3.79 team ERA that ranks fourth across all MLB pitching staffs.
+- The Braves have a 3.83 team ERA that ranks fifth across all MLB pitching staffs.

-- Braves pitchers combine to give up the third-fewest home runs in baseball (104 total, 1.1 per game).
+- Braves pitchers combine to surrender 105 home runs (1.1 per game), the third-fewest in baseball.

-- The right-hander's last time out was on Wednesday against the Arizona Diamondbacks, when he threw 5 2/3 innings, surrendering four earned runs while giving up six hits.
+- In his most recent appearance on Thursday, the right-hander threw six innings against the Arizona Diamondbacks, allowing four earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.